Kolohe Kai

 Kolohe Kai consists of De Peralta, Jasmine Moikeha (vocals), Kolomona Ku (keyboard and saxophone), Luke Daddario (drummer), Imua Garza (guitar), and Kahale Morales (bass guitar).

 History

 Circa 2006 in Oahu, the band members met in their high school Polynesian music class.
 After performing in local talent shows, 17-year-old Roman De Peralta signed with a record label followed by the rest of the band.
 De Peralta explains the band's name: Kolohe means "rascal", which his family called him as a child, while Kai means "ocean" or "saltwater".

 The group's 2009 debut album was This is the Life, and their 2011 follow-up album was Love Town.
 Successful singles included "Cool Down" and "Ehu Girl".
 Their 2014 album Paradise reached third place on Billboard magazine's Reggae Album chart.

 In 2019, Kolohe Kai released their fourth album, Summer To Winter, which reached number one on Billboard's Reggae Album chart.

+On May 30th, 2025 Kolohe Kai released their fifth studio album called What Aloha Means.
+Following the release of this album they did a summer tour in the East Coast, then moving on to the West Coast, and ending in Hawaii.